 Secondary Prophylaxis

-Secondary prophylaxis (maintenance therapy) is may be used in VL-HIV patients to maintain parasite clearance and prevent relapse.
+Secondary prophylaxis (maintenance therapy) may be used in VL-HIV patients to maintain parasite clearance and prevent relapse.
 It is conditionally used in patients who are not on ART therapy with low CD4 counts, previous VL episodes, and who failed to achieve initial cure.
 Secondary prophylaxis can be stopped when the CD4 count is maintained at >350 cells/mm3 or the HIV viral load is undetectable for 6 months, and when there is no evidence of a VL relapse.
 Current WHO guidelines recommend pentamidine isethionate in Africa, and amphotericin B deoxycholate in Asia.

 See TAUG-malaria for examples of post-dose vomiting mapping.